ProjectWyvern/wyvern-ethereum/README.md

 *Cryptocurrency for gamers, by gamers.*

-These are the official Ethereum smart contracts for the Wyvern ERC20 token (WYV), the Wyvern Exchange, and Wyvern DAO.
+These are the official Ethereum smart contracts for the Wyvern ERC20 token (WYV), the Wyvern Exchange, and the Wyvern DAO.
 For general information on the Wyvern project, please see [the official website](https://projectwyvern.com).

 ### Development Information